algorandfoundation/algokit-avm-vscode-debugger/README.md

 For more details on supplementary debug package for algokit-utils-ts, refer to package [repository](https://github.com/algorandfoundation/algokit-utils-ts-debug).

 > NOTE: Storing debug traces is not possible in browser environments, your contract project needs access to filesystem via `node`.
-If you wish to extract simulate traces manually from frontend app that relies on `algokit-utils-ts`, refer to dedicated section in [algokit-utils-ts docs](https://github.com/algorandfoundation/algokit-utils-ts/blob/main/docs/capabilities/debugging.md).
+If you wish to extract simulate traces manually from an app running in a browser that uses `algokit-utils-ts`, refer to [algokit-utils-ts docs](https://github.com/algorandfoundation/algokit-utils-ts/blob/main/docs/capabilities/debugging.md#debugging-in-browser-environment).

 #### Source Maps